fkiller/cocos2d-javascript/README.md

 server.py) are to build and serve your code during development.
 It would be very unwise to use the server.py script in production.

-The entry point for the code is in apps/index.js.
+The entry point for the code is path defined as "main.js" inside the in "make.js" file.

 In the public/index.html you will see &lt;script src="cocos2d.js"&gt; tag to include the code.